 Marketing decisions, strategic planning, customer relationships and other important data should be kept secure and accessible at all times.
-You wouldn’t leave your business premises unlocked over night and your computer data is no different.
+You wouldn’t leave your business premises unlocked overnight; your computer data should be no different.

 What are my options when it comes to backing up data?

 With so many backup systems available, it can be difficult to know which option is right for your business.

 Offsite backup is often favoured as it’s a simple, affordable option.
 Installation can be completed by a qualified technician in minutes and all your backups are encrypted, compressed, password protected and sent to two or three different centres to ensure data is protected.